LvKvA/SysFuzz/README.md

 For an explanation of the parameters, read the accompanying research paper.

-Author:
-Lars van Koetsveld van Ankeren, Technical University Delft.
+Author: Lars van Koetsveld van Ankeren
-Supervisor:
-Burcu Kulahcioglu Ozkan
+Supervisor: Burcu Kulahcioglu Ozkan
+Technical University Delft.